pags/engine.js/README.md

 Controllers are composable.

+Controllers' data sources are composable - they can be grouped arbitrarily in serial or parallel to maximize efficiency.

 If a model changes, automatically re-render the views of relevant controllers using DOM diffing.

 Models can also be programmatically changed.